adambarry/Configuring-SQL-Server-for-network-access/README.md

 New-NetFirewallRule -DisplayName "SQL Server Browser service" -Direction Inbound -LocalPort 1434 -Protocol UDP -Action Allow
 ```

-## Named-instance(s)
+## Named instance(s)
-When running one or more named instances, there are a couple of other steps to go through.
+When running one or more named instances, there are a couple of additional steps to go through, which will are detailed in the following.

 First, you need to create a firewall-rule to open UDP port `1434` which is used to query the real TCP port of the named instance.
 To do this: